Here are three ways to extract text from a PDF File in Python:

 Sample PDF with Paragraph This is a sample PDF file that contains a simple text paragraph.
 It serves as an example of how to generate a PDF document with text using Python.
 PDFs are widely used for sharing documents in a format that is independent of software, hardware, and operating systems.

-And we get all the content from that PDF without losing any information.
+We get all the content from that PDF without losing any information.

 Extracting text in tabular format